 For more information about our China Internship Programs you can visit our page here

 Please visit our prices and starting dates page for the list of recent starting dates.

 We suggest that you consult with your local GP or physician, as you may be required to take vaccinations for Hepatitis and Tetanus.

 YES!
 Please book your flights from 9am-6pm to ensure that there will be someone to pick you up at the airport.
+It is best to book your flight after you secure your visa.
 Make sure that your flights arrive to either: